-- A.12.1 It shall be permissible for non-type-approved functionality to be accommodated within the OBM System. - A.12.2 The type-approved functionality shall be isolated from any non-type-approved functionality that may be provided by the OBM System such that the performance of the OBM System for type-approved purposes is not hindered or degraded below the requirements in this Specification, and such that the type-approved functionality is not compromised.
+- A.12.1 It shall be permissible for non-type-approved functionality to be accommodated within the OBM system. - A.12.2 The type-approved functionality shall be isolated from any non-type-approved functionality that may be provided by the OBM system such that the performance of the OBM system for type-approved purposes is not hindered or degraded below the requirements in this specification, and such that the type-approved functionality is not compromised.

-Note: The OBM System may contain components and functions and may interface with a telematics in-vehicle unit and other systems to deliver service-specific requirements.
+Note: The OBM system may contain components and functions and may interface with a telematics device and other systems to deliver service-specific requirements.